anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_supported_formats.md

 #### Multi-file driver

 Another driver, the [org.anchoranalysis.plugin.io.bean.rasterreader.MultiFileReader](https://github.com/anchoranalysis/anchor-plugins/blob/master/anchor-plugin-io/src/main/java/org/anchoranalysis/plugin/io/bean/rasterreader/MultiFileReader.java) virtually combines different files into a single image (as varying channels, or varying z-stacks in a 3D image, or varying timepoints in a time-series).
-A regular-expression is used for matching file-paths.
+A regular-expression is used to match file-paths.

 #### Helper *utility* drivers